Does Reunification Therapy Really Work?

 If your children have been removed from the home for any reason by the child welfare services or another social agency, you will be ordered to attend reunification counseling for a time before you can revisit your children.
 In most cases, you will also have to attend individual or family therapy for the other issues that caused the removal.
-For example, if there was any type of alcohol or drug abuse, you will have to attend therapy as well as some kind of support group such as Alcoholics or Narcotics Anonymous.
+For example, if there was any alcohol or drug abuse, you will have to attend therapy and support groups such as Alcoholics or Narcotics Anonymous.
 The reunification process with this type of situation is a bit different and may take more time, depending on the reason for removal.

 The Process Of Reunification Counseling and Therapy

 The process of reunification counseling and therapy begins with an assessment of the situation.
-The therapist will usually meet with each of the family members separately to get their own evaluation of the problem.
+The therapist will usually meet with each family member separately to get their own evaluation of the problem.
 The reunification therapist’s role, in this case, is not one of the mediators.
 They are concerned with the welfare of the children and will work together with the whole family to help the children feel better about the situation.
 The reunification counseling process is different for everyone, and it is based on the age of the children and the current situation that needs to be addressed.
 This type of therapy is best done with the approval of everyone involved, but if ordered by the court, it will be done regardless of approval.

 The Steps In Reunification Counseling